graphdrawing/gd2024/pages/practical.md

 toc: true
 ---

+## WiFi
+On campus you can connect to <em>eduroam</em> using your home institution's eduroam credentials.
+Alternatively, get an access voucher at our registration desk with credentials that let you connect to SSIDs <em>tunet</em> or <em>tunetguest</em>.

 ## Dining Out and Tipping
 Vienna offers an abundance of restaurants of all price ranges and both Austrian and international cuisines.
 In almost all places you can pay by card, but be aware that some smaller, traditional restaurants or snack stands might only accept cash.